AngryProgrammerInside/InstallAgent/ReadMe.md

     *   **Deployment Package** PowerShell/Batch changes and QA from 5.0.1 to 6.0.0
 *   David Brooks of Premier Technology Solutions
     *   **Deployment Package** PowerShell/Batch/AMP feature updates from 5.0.1 to 6.0.0 and documentation
+*   Kelvin Tegelaar of Lime Networks
+    *   **AzNableProxy** Created and updated the AzNableProxy service for Azure used in this package
 *   All Partners and SolarWinds MSP Community Members who have helped and contributed ideas to this **Automation Suite**